ayush51/tutorial/tutorial.md

 Surfly also allows you to have a video chat option.
 However, if you do not want to use it, it can be easily disabled.
 You can also set the video to be full screen, or restrict the quality.

+<a name="document_sharing"></a>
+#### Document sharing

+If you wish to share documents during the Surfly session, you can click the paper icon to the bottom right of the chat box, or the dock.
+Once you have clicked on it, you can upload a document from your desktop.
+The default for document sharing is that they can only be viewed, and not downloaded.
+However, you can change the settings so that the files can be downloaded.
+You may also disable the document sharing tool, if you wish.

 <a name="window_size"></a>
 #### Window Size options